edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Experiments

 \textbf{Real-time gesture recognition.} IPN Hands~\cite{bega2020IPNhand}: A gesture recognition dataset with 14 gesture classes, sampled at 2 FPS from 52 close-range videos (avg.
 120s each) to capture dynamic motion.

 \textbf{Real-time video frame caption.} Actions for Cooking Eggs (ACE)~\cite{shimada2012kitchen}: A kitchen scene dataset with 8 cooking actions, sampled at 1 FPS from 10 videos (avg.
 194s each).

-\subsubsection{Metrics.}
+\subsubsection{Metrics}

 We adopt commonly used evaluation metrics~\cite{durand2019learning, nam2017maximizing, huang2017multi} for multi-object recognition task, which are Micro-F1, Macro-F1 and 0-1 Exact Match (0-1 EM).
-Specifically, Micro-F1 reflects overall performance across all instances, and Macro-F1 captures class-wise performance equally.
-Additionally, 0-1 EM metric equals 1 only if the predicted result exactly matches the ground truth label for the current frame.
+0-1 EM equals 1 only if the predicted result exactly matches the ground truth label.

-Following 0-1 EM, we model both gesture recognition and video frame captioning as frame-level single-label classification tasks, and use accuracy (Acc) as the evaluation metric.
+We model both gesture recognition and video frame captioning as frame-level single-label classification tasks, and use accuracy (Acc) as the evaluation metric.

 Note that the evaluated tasks operate under real-time constraints (1–2 FPS).
-If the system fails to return a valid result within one second, the output for that frame is considered empty.
+Following DriveVLM \cite{tian2024drivevlm}, we set $\tau = 1$ in experiments.

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-In the Visual Focus Module, the parameters $\mu$, $b$ and $\alpha$ are set to 0.5, 0.75, and 0.1, respectively.
+Experiments are conducted over a commercial 5G network.
+The average uplink bandwidth was 211 Mbps, downlink 72 Mbps, with measured round-trip latency around 42 ms. To remove variability from network jitter and queuing, we execute the cloud-side LVLM on every frame and log its streaming outputs and the per-frame latency, as shown in Fig.~\ref{fig:cloud_delay}.
+All collaboration strategies are evaluated against these identical per-frame traces for a fair comparison.

 To balance processing speed and model performance, we retain two previous frames as context.
-SpotVLM consistently treats the cloud feedback as the farthest frame in the historical context of SVLM.

-In addition, to evaluate the effectiveness of different collaborative architectures, we use the official pretrained versions of both the LVLMs and SVLMs without any additional fine-tuning.
-During inference, the outputs and response latencies of the large model are recorded for each frame to ensure fair comparison of collaboration strategies.
 All experiments on the edge side are conducted using a GeForce RTX 4090 GPU with 24 GB of memory.

+The following abbreviations are used in this section: Grounding-Guided Visual Representation (GGVR), and Grounding-Retrieved Visual Representation (GRVR).